alexhalbeisen/fundraiser-site/index.md

   content: '<strong><span style="text-decoration: underline;">11/11:</span></strong><br>Due
     to COVID cases rising, this event will be entirely virtual.
-By either a trail walk, loop around your neighborhood, or on the treadmill, this will allow anybody to participate.<br><br>For people to track their 5K, they can download the <a href="https://www.strava.com/mobile" title="Strava link">Strava app</a>.
-Create
-    an account now to get started.
-Strava features the ability to map out your route.<br><br>On the weekend of <strong>December 5th</strong>, get out there and share your activity on Facebook, Instagram, or Twitter with the hashtag <strong>#LoveYourself2020</strong>!
+By either a trail walk, loop around your neighborhood, or on the treadmill, this will allow anybody to participate.<br><br>For people to track their 5K, feel free to use any fitness app.
+My preference is the <a href="https://www.strava.com/mobile" title="Strava link">Strava</a> app, which features the ability to map out a route in your area.<br><br>On the weekend of <strong>December 5th</strong>, get out there and share your activity on Facebook, Instagram, or Twitter with the hashtag <strong>#LoveYourself2020</strong>!
     <br><br>Please remember to stay safe, warm, and social distance. <br><br><br>'